Become a Lucid Storyteller

 Straight up, I believe structure can help you craft a story that connects with readers.

 Almost every novel I’ve read had structure living inside it.
-The same goes for movies, and television sitcoms and dramas.
+The same goes for movies, and television shows.
 Even the 20/20 murder special I watched the other night used it.

 Story structure is everywhere.
 Once you grasp it, you may be surprised you didn’t see it before.
 It definitely opened my eyes.